-Anne Heche & James Tupper Call It Quits After 10 Years See What Went Wrong
+Anne Heche And James Tupper Call It Quits After 10 Years, See What Went Wrong

 — Anne Heche (@AnneHeche) October 9, 2017

-Actor James Tupper and his girlfriend of 10-years actress Anne Heche have ended their relationship.
-He was previous married to author Katherine Mayfield.
+Actor James Tupper was previously married to author Katherine Mayfield.
 Before her marriage to Laffoon, Heche was in a serious relationship with talk show host Ellen DeGeneres for three years.